SAS Online Overview

 - Demat Account Annual Maintenance Charges (AMC): Rs 200 + service tax

-Request a Courier - You can request SAS Online to courier you account opening forms by sending an email to firstname.lastname@example.org mentioning your address and contact details and they will courier the form to you.
+Request a Courier - You can request SAS Online to courier you account opening forms by sending an email to firstname.lastname@example.org mentioning your address and contact details.
 Courier charges of Rs.
 100 + account opening charges will be levied.

 SAS Online Platforms & Tools

 SAS Online provides terminal based, web-based, and mobile app based trading platforms to its users.

 SAS NEST Trader: This is the terminal based platform that can be downloaded and installed on your computer for trade across NSE, BSE, and MCX from a single window.
 It is now also available in the mobile version.
 It allows fast execution of orders with real-time monitoring.

 SAS Online Mobile Trader: SAS Online supports mobile based trading by allowing you to download their trading app called 'SAS Mobile'.
 It is a highly secured smartphone application for Android, iPhone, and Windows for real-time feed and to track orders and positions on the go.

 SAS Web HTML 5: This is the light and adaptable web-based platform which works on any web browser, and does not require any download or installation.
 The web address is www.trade.sasonline.in